What to do if…

 Important note

-This is general information, not professional security or legal advice.
-Router interfaces vary by model and ISP; if you’re unsure, prioritize taking it offline and using verified support channels from your ISP/manufacturer.
+This is general information, not legal, medical, financial, therapeutic, cybersecurity, or other professional advice.
+Router menus vary by model and ISP; if you are unsure, keep the router disconnected from the internet and use verified support channels from your ISP or manufacturer.

 Additional Resources